Ptomoughc/Y3Project/README.md

 # Y3Project
 Year 3 project

+Download everything and then:
-Please install the requirements: python -m pip install -r requirements.txt
+- install the requirements:
+python -m pip install -r requirements.txt

-run the program using:
+- run the program using:
 py mainController.py